DIA temporarily grounded all flights and trains for security issue

-As if flight schedules on Labor Day weekend weren't already jampacked enough, an emergency stoppage temporarily grounded all departing flights at Denver International Airport.
+As if flight schedules on Labor Day weekend weren't already jampacked, an emergency stoppage temporarily grounded all departing flights at Denver International Airport Friday.

 All DIA trains, security screening and departures were stopped as of 1:44 p.m. due to a "security issue," the airport said in the social media post.